 Kegels can help

 You can help strengthen your pelvic floor by performing exercises called Kegels.
 These exercises contract and relax your pelvic floor muscles, which are the same muscles you would contract if you were on the toilet urinating and you want to stop the flow of urine.
 Just tighten your muscles, hold for a couple of seconds, then relax.
 Try to do around 15 to 20 contractions each time.
-Some women find it helpful to associate doing their Kegels with a certain activity (during the commercials of your favorite TV show, or during each stop the subway makes).
+Some women find it helpful to associate doing their Kegels with a certain activity (during the commercials of your favourite TV show, or during each stop the subway makes).
 Daily Kegels can help you regain control of your bladder after having a baby.
+Before starting Kegels, however, an assessment by a physician or pelvic floor physiotherapist is necessary to see if these exercises are appropriate for you.

-If you’re feeling uncertain about any changes in pelvic health after having a baby, I encourage you to speak with your family doctor, obstetrician, midwife or gynecologist or urogynecologist.
+If you’re feeling uncertain about any changes in pelvic health after having a baby, I encourage you to speak with your family doctor, obstetrician/gynecologist, midwife, urogynecologist or pelvic floor physiotherapist.